sen2vm/sen2vm-core/README.md

 > It is to be noted that a small optimization in SXGEO is done not to reload DEM tiles when processing bands of the same resolution for the same detector.

 ## 3. Outputs
-Output can be direct location grids or inverse location grids.
-Their computation is parametrized by:
+The output of the Sen2VM tool can be either direct location grids or inverse location grids.
+Their computation depends on the following parameters:
-* Detector/bands,
+* selected detectors and bands,
-* Grid step,
+* grid step,
-* Computation options (refining for example).
+* computation options (e.g. refining).

-Direct and inverse location grids are different subject.
-Only the direct location grids will be included in the input product and handled by gdal.
-Inverse location grids, as they represent an area on the ground will be exported outside the product, in a folder chosen by the user (which can be inside the input product if wanted).
+Please note that only the direct location grids will be included in the input product and handled by gdal.
+Inverse location grids, as they represent a particulat area on the ground will be exported outside the product, in a folder selected by the user (which can be inside the input product if wanted).

 ### 3.1 Direct location grids
 A direct location grid is a grid which maps sensor coordinates with ground ones in WGS84 coordinates (EPSG:4326).
 Direct location grid is regular in sensor reference frame (for one couple band/detector).

-Sen2VM direct location grid computation takes as input product and auxiliary information (see [L1B product](#211-l1b-product), [GIPP](#212-gipp), [Altitude](#123-altitude), [IERS](#214-iers)) and grid parametrization:
+Sen2VM direct location grid computation takes as input the L1B product product, the auxiliary information (see [L1B product](#211-l1b-product), [GIPP](#212-gipp), [Altitude](#123-altitude), [IERS](#214-iers)) and the grid parametrization:
-* Band/detector to process ([Parameters File](#22-parameters-file)),
+* Bands/detectors to process ([Parameters File](#22-parameters-file)),
 * 3 steps, one per band resolution (10m, 20m, 60m) in pixels (floating number) [Configuration File](#21-configuration-file).

 As output: